Read time: 4 minutes

 10 weeks pregnant is how many months?

 What does my baby look like?
 And, what size is my baby?

-By your 10th week of pregnancy, your baby measures between 3 and 4cm long1,2.
-Although already baby-like in appearance, their head is still disproportionately large – a sign of all the brain development that has occurred even at this early stage3.
+By your 10th week of pregnancy, your baby measures between 3 and 4cm long1,2 and roughly the size of a fig. Although already baby-like in appearance, their head is still disproportionately large – a sign of all the brain development that has occurred even at this early stage3.

 Within your baby’s developing jawbone, tiny teeth buds are forming.
 Miniscule ear canals are also taking shape4, while throughout the rest of the body, bones and cartilage are beginning to grow2.

 At 10 weeks pregnant, you might start to see the beginnings of a pregnancy bump, although this isn’t true for everyone.